Kesha v. Dr. Luke: Reactions

 Before the February 2020 ruling against Kesha, numerous celebrities commented on the conflict.
 In 2016, George Takei wrote, "This ruling is an unfortunate and troubling example of favoring corporations over people."
 Producer Brad Walsh tweeted: "Forcing a woman to work with her rapist, or to work to profit her rapist, is a failure of justice."
 Also in 2016, Lena Dunham wrote an article, expressing her solidarity with Kesha.

 Several musicians voiced their support for Kesha through Twitter.
 Miley Cyrus and Margaret Cho posted a picture of Fiona Apple holding a placard reading, "Kesha—I am so angry for you.
 They were wrong.
 I'm so sorry" on Instagram.
 Jack Antonoff and Zedd also offered to produce and work with Kesha, with the latter of the two eventually producing her song "True Colors".
 While accepting a trophy at the Brit Awards, Adele stated, "I'd also like to take this moment to publicly support Kesha."
-Singer-songwriter Taylor Swift donated $250,000 to help with any of Kesha's financial needs, something fellow singer Demi Lovato publicly criticized as done only to "further [Taylor Swfft's] brand".
-Lady Gaga, Iggy Azalea, Lilly Singh, Alessia Cara, Ariana Grande, Lily Allen, Kelly Clarkson, Lorde, Haim, Marina Diamandis, and other artists supported Kesha through social media.
+Singer-songwriter Taylor Swift donated $250,000 to help with any of Kesha's financial needs, something fellow singer Demi Lovato publicly criticized as done only to "further [Taylor Swift's] brand".
+Other artists supported Kesha through social media, including Lady Gaga, Iggy Azalea, Lilly Singh, Alessia Cara, Ariana Grande, Lily Allen, Kelly Clarkson, Lorde, Haim, and Marina Diamandis.

-American magazine The Atlantic criticized Dr. Luke's presence in mainstream music following the lawsuits, writing that Doja Cat's rise has signalled a quick rehabilitation of Dr Luke's career while originally the same industry was slow to react to the original allegations.
-Conversely, TV host Wendy Williams sided against Kesha in the ruling, saying in an interview, "Unfortunately business is business, and it sounds like it's fair.
+Conversely, TV host Wendy Williams sided against Kesha in the 2016 ruling, saying in an interview, "Unfortunately business is business, and it sounds like it's fair.
 If everybody complained because somebody allegedly sexually abused them and was ripping them off, then contracts would be broken all the time."
 After Kesha posted an Instagram post, in which she claimed that she had been "offered contractual freedom from Dr. Luke if she would recant her sexual abuse allegations, but that she refused", Williams changed her mind and apologized to Kesha, explaining "unfortunately a lot of people lie about rape so I was just being skeptical".

+Even after the settlement, Dr. Luke's public reputation never fully recovered despite his career rebounding due to his work with artists like Doja Cat and Kim Petras.
+American magazine The Atlantic criticized Dr. Luke's presence in mainstream music following the lawsuits, writing that Doja Cat's rise (with her having been signed to Dr. Luke's label right before the lawsuit) has signaled a quick rehabilitation of Dr Luke's career while the same industry was originally slow to react to the original allegations.
+When Katy Perry announced that she had reunited with Dr. Luke for her seventh studio album, 143, in 2024, she received criticism for choosing to work with him again, with some noting that the allegations undercut the feminism message of the album's lead single, "Woman's World".
+Both the single and album were critically panned and underperformed commercially, with some attributing both to the criticism surrounding Dr. Luke's involvement.